MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/install-different-office-visio-and-project-versions-on-the-same-computer.md

 ---
-title: "Supported scenarios for installing different versions of Office, Visio, and Project on the same computer" ms.author: danbrown
+title: "Supported scenarios for installing different versions of Office, Project, and Visio on the same computer" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi